Medication Assisted Recovery**

 Too many of our loved ones are dying.
 However, there is great news!
 Medications are currently available to support recovery efforts and new medication treatments are under development all the time.
 Treatment with Suboxone or Methadone greatly reduces the risk of overdose and death among opiate addicts!

 These syndromes are widely misunderstood by addiction professionals, families and well-meaning recovering people.
 Medication assisted recovery is often viewed as inferior to a drug-free approach and such individuals are stigmatized because they “are not really clean.”
 There is a false belief that they are just substituting one drug for another.
 The person attempting recovery is often made to feel like a failure because they do not have the ability to withstand the effects of chronic withdrawal.
 They are told to “tough it out.”
 People are dying while they tough it out.
 Each person has different needs.
 By all means, if you can stay clean without medication you should!
 If you can't, get help from a doctor or clinic.

 Even the premier treatment program in the world, the Hazelden/Betty Ford Foundation, now provides medication maintenance.

 Protracted or chronic withdrawal syndromes are significant barriers to maintaining long-term abstinence and recovery for many addicts and alcoholics.

-For a detailed description of protracted withdrawal and treatment, see this report from the Substance Abuse and Mental Health Administration:
+For a detailed description see this report from the Substance Abuse and Mental Health Administration.
+Click below.

-The most hopeless addicts are those who have attempted recovery over and over again, only to fail.
+Addicts feel completely hopeless when they have attempted recovery over and over again, only to fail.
 They don’t know what else to do.